Wambui Otieno: Later life

-Wambui had suffered heart failure previously and was relying on a pacemaker, an electronic gadget implanted to function as the heart does.

-Wambui Otieno died on August 30, 2011 in a Nairobi hospital.
+Wambūi had suffered heart failure previously and was relying on a pacemaker, an electronic gadget implanted to function as the heart does.
+Wambūi Otieno died on August 30, 2011, in a Nairobi hospital.

-Before her death, Wambui distributed most of her assets including properties to her children and grandchildren and appointed her two daughters, Gladwell Otieno and Rosalyn Otieno, as her personal representatives in her will to administer what was left.
-In an echo of the events of 1987, Peter Mbugua commenced legal proceedings in 2013 on the basis that Wambui lacked the mental capacity to make a valid will.
+Before her death, Wambūi distributed most of her assets including properties to her children and grandchildren and appointed her two daughters, Gladwell Otieno and Rosalyn Otieno, as her personal representatives in her will to administer what was left.
+In an echo of the events of 1987, Peter Mbūgua commenced legal proceedings in 2013 on the basis that Wambūi lacked the mental capacity to make a valid will.